akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘A minor Norman knight whose lands lie west.
 A sturdy man.’

 Beatrice put another log into the hearth.
-‘A man off to war at the first sign of trouble—just like—’ She stopped.
+‘A man off to war at the first sign of trouble, just like,’ she stopped.
 The unfinished thought hung in the air.

 Harold listened.
 He nodded sadly.
 He did not press.

-But she saw the way he looked at the sword above the hearth—the blade he had carried when he rode with kings.
+But she saw the way he looked at the sword above the hearth, the blade he had carried when he rode with kings.
 She saw the way his hand went to his chest after climbing the slope from the village.
 He was not getting younger.
 He was afraid of leaving her alone, and she no less so.

 ---